Forest Park Carousel: Organ

 The platform rotates around a wooden cabinet with a band organ designed by the Andreas Ruth and Sohn Band Organ Company.
 The cabinet is divided into three sections and includes a scrolled molding at its top.
 The organ includes a set of nine pipes flanked by a drum and cymbals.
 Although these instruments were capable of playing pre-recorded music, they are no longer in use.
-The organ also contains a central power unit surrounded by 18 panels, each of which originally depicted the carousel's original location at Lakefield Park.
+The organ also contains a central power unit surrounded by 18 panels, each of which originally depicted the carousel's original location at Lakeview Park.
 The modern-day organ contains tall, narrow panels that are identical to each other.
 The lower sections of these panels have mirrors, as well as decorations surrounded by faces; there is a winged cherub with garlands atop each face.
 The panels originally contained projecting poles for the carousel's brass rings.
 The power unit is surrounded by modern-style wallboard.

 The organ is surrounded by 18 panels with murals, which were installed in the early 2000s and were designed by Jonathan Lev.
 Each of the panels measure 2.5 by 9.5 ft.
 The murals depict nine scenes from Queens' history, including Forest Park's administration building and golf course, automobiles driving on a parkway (likely the Jackie Robinson Parkway), the first Forest Park Carousel, and the nearby Forest Hills Gardens neighborhood.
 At the time of the current carousel's construction, many carousels contained similar murals.
 The panels themselves are rounding boards with ornamental medallions between them.